masoudr/embedded-linux-image-builder/README.md

 ## Requirements

 * [Docker](https://docs.docker.com/install/) and [Docker Compose](https://docs.docker.com/compose/install/)
+* If you are using Windows make sure that use the latest [WSL 2](https://docs.docker.com/docker-for-windows/wsl/) backend as device-mapper kernel driver is missing in older WSL versions, otherwise you need to manually build the SD Card.
 * Download resource files and put them in `resources` directory:
   * Linaro cross compile toolchain.
     * You can get the binaries from [here](https://www.linaro.org/downloads/).